The Numerical Stability of Hyperbolic Representation Learning: Euclidean Parametrization of Hyperbolic Space

 \looseness=-1We denote these maps by $F_{D}:\R^n\rightarrow\D^n$ and $F_L:\R^n\rightarrow\LL^n$, respectively.
 They are, of course, sending a point $z\in \R^n$ to the ``same'' point in the two models under the isometry $\varphi:\D^n\rightarrow\LL^n$, i.e., the following diagram commutes.

 Furthermore, these two maps preserve distances between a point and the origin, i.e.,

-\begin{remark}[The mysterious ``2"] Note that the division by 2 in the Poincaré case (see \Cref{eq:divide 2}) is crucial to make the above equation hold.
-The missing of this division by 2 is prevalent in the literature \citep{shimizu2020hyperbolic} and may raise an unfair comparison between Poincaré and Lorentz models (see more details in later \Cref{rmk:shimizu}).
-We also remark that under the 64 bit arithmetic system, $\tanh(t)$ will be rounded to 1 as long as $t>18$.
-Hence, one can compute $\exp_0$ correctly up to radius $r_0\approx 2*18$.
-As for the Lorentz model, since the float representations of $\cosh(t)$ and $\sinh(t)$ will be the same as $t>18$ (note that $\tanh(t)=\frac{\sinh(t)}{\cosh(t)}$), the Lorentz $\exp_{\bar{0}}$ can only represent points correctly within a ball with radius up to $r_0/2\approx 18$. \end{remark}
+\begin{remark}[The mysterious ``2"] Note that the division by 2 in the Poincar\'{e} case (see \Cref{eq:divide 2}) is crucial to make the above equation hold.
+The missing of this division by 2 is prevalent in the literature \citep{shimizu2020hyperbolic} and may raise an unfair comparison between Poincar\'{e} and Lorentz models (see more details in later \Cref{rmk:shimizu}).
+We also remark that under the 64 bit arithmetic system, $\tanh(t)$ will be rounded to 1 as long as $t>19$.
+Hence, one can compute $\exp_0$ correctly up to radius $r_0\approx 2*19$.
+As for the Lorentz model, since the float representations of $\cosh(t)$ and $\sinh(t)$ will be the same as $t>19$ (note that $\tanh(t)=\frac{\sinh(t)}{\cosh(t)}$), the Lorentz $\exp_{\bar{0}}$ can only represent points correctly within a ball with radius up to $r_0/2\approx 19$. \end{remark}

 This Euclidean parametrization of course allows \textit{representing any point in the hyperbolic space without concern regarding numerical limitations} found in the case of the Poincar\'e ball or the Lorentz model.
-We next analyze the behaviour of this parametrization in optimization.
+However, it is important to note that the Euclidean parametrization does not preserve the Riemannian structure of the hyperbolic space.
+Nonetheless, we consider this parametrization a viable way to train functions defined on hyperbolic spaces.
+Next we will provide a more precise analysis of the behavior of this parametrization in optimization.

-\paragraph{Optimization} Given this Euclidean parametrization, one can translate hyperbolic optimization problems into a Euclidean one.
-Interestingly enough, \textit{the newly obtained optimization problem will suffer less from the gradient vanishing problem than the Poincaré model and has a similar performance to the Lorentz gradient descent. }
+\paragraph{Optimization} Given this Euclidean parametrization, one can translate hyperbolic optimization problems into a Euclidean one: Given any differentiable function $f:\D^n\rightarrow \R$, we define $h:\R^n\rightarrow\R$ by letting $h:=f\circ F_D$.
+Of course, if we consider the function $g:=f\circ\psi:\LL^n\rightarrow\R$ defined on the Lorentz model, the composition $g\circ F_L$ agrees with $h$; see the commutative diagram below.